-TGbe editor: Please change the title of clause 35.7.3 as “Restricted TWT announcement”
+TGbe editor: Please change the title of clause 35.8.3 as “Restricted TWT announcement”

-35.7.3 Restricted TWT announcement
+35.8.3 r-TWT service periods announcement

-TGbe editor: Please add the following paragraphs after the first paragraph in clause 35.7.3
+TGbe editor: Please add the following paragraphs after the first paragraph in clause 35.8.3

 An r-TWT scheduling AP, while advertising a restricted TWT schedule, shall indicate whether or not the schedule is available for accommodating any new membership.
 If the Restricted TWT Schedule Full subfield in the Broadcast TWT Info subfield in a Restricted TWT Parameter Set field is set to 1, it indicates that the corresponding restricted TWT schedule is not available for accommodating any new membership; otherwise, it is available for new membership.
 A STA should not request to establish membership in a restricted TWT schedule advertised by the r-TWT scheduling AP with Restricted TWT Schedule Full subfield set to 1. (#6414)